RAID: History

 Industry manufacturers later redefined the RAID acronym to stand for "redundant array of independent disks".

 Overview

-Many RAID levels employ an error protection scheme called "parity", a widely used method in information technology to provide fault tolerance in a given set of data.
-Most use simple XOR, but RAID 6 uses two separate parities based respectively on addition and multiplication in a particular Galois field or Reed–Solomon error correction.
+RAID modularizes secondary storage by assigning a role to each storage device in a disk array.
+The array's RAID level is defined by the roles and relationships of these constituent devices.
+Some RAID levels use parity data to increase fault tolerance.
+Most parity data is calculated using XOR, but RAID 6 uses addition and multiplication in a particular Galois field or Reed–Solomon error correction.

 RAID can also provide data security with solid-state drives (SSDs) without the expense of an all-SSD system.
-For example, a fast SSD can be mirrored with a mechanical drive.
+For example, a fast SSD can be mirrored with a slower, mechanical hard-disk drive.
 For this configuration to provide a significant speed advantage, an appropriate controller is needed that uses the fast SSD for all read operations.
 Adaptec calls this "hybrid RAID".